-Using the samples we analysed in our previous study as a reference (Burman, Nunes, & Evans, 2007) and examples from the literature (specifically, the criteria identified by Clay (1991; 1993), Heefner & Shaw (1996) and Harris & Graham (1992) mentioned in the previous section), we identified 17 items to be scored, using ratings that varied from 0 to 4.
-These items and a brief explanation of the ratings are presented in Figure 2.
-Productions were awarded a zero score if there was no evidence of the use of a syntactic resource or of the optional resources that add to the coherence and quality of the message.
-They were attributed a 4 if the message showed systematic and correct use of the criterion, allowing for some errors.
+Using the samples analysed in our previous study as a reference (Burman et al., 2007) and examples from the literature (specifically, the criteria identified by Clay (1991, 1993); Heefner and Shaw (1996); Harris and Graham (1992) mentioned above), 17 items were identified to be scored by use of ratings that varied from 0 to 4.
+These items and a brief explanation of the ratings are presented in Table 2.

+The children's productions were awarded a score of '0' if there was no evidence of the use of a syntactic resource or of the optional resources that add to the coherence and quality of the message.
+They were attributed a '4' if the message showed systematic and correct use of the criterion, allowing for some errors.